openvinotoolkit/open_model_zoo/demos/python_demos/face_recognition_demo/README.md

 * `intel_models/face-detection-retail-0004` and
   `intel_models/face-detection-adas-0001`,
     which are used to detect faces and predict their bounding boxes;
-* `intel_models/head-pose-estimation-adas-0001`,
-    which is used to predict head direction;
 * `intel_models/landmarks-regression-retail-0009`,
     which is used to predict face keypoints;
 * `intel_models/face-reidentification-retail-0095`,